confluentinc/ksql/docs/developer-guide/create-a-stream.md

 ### Create a Stream with a Specified Key

-The previous SQL statement does not define a column to represent the data in the
+The previous SQL statement doesn't define a column to represent the data in the
 {{ site.ak }} message key in the underlying {{ site.ak }} topic, so the system adds a
 `ROWKEY` column with type `STRING`.